How do I upload a template?

 cim directory contains templates and messages for login and sign up.
 Within the

-extension-resources folder, you can add any of the following folders:
+extension-resources folder, you can add any of the

 - Email templates: templates for emails.